JoshuaDelosSantos/ai-driven-survey-analysis/src/db/README.md

   - Validates security constraints and documents compliance with Australian Privacy Principles (APP).
   - Implements defence-in-depth security for the Text-to-SQL functionality.

+- **create_rag_embeddings_table.py**
+  Creates the `rag_embeddings` table for vector embeddings storage in the RAG system:
+  - Enables the pgvector extension if not already active.
+  - Creates the table with proper schema for storing text embeddings, metadata, and chunk information.
+  - Includes foreign key constraint to `evaluation(response_id)` for data integrity.
+  - Creates optimized indexes for vector similarity search (ivfflat) and metadata filtering (GIN).
+  - Supports configurable vector dimensions and embedding model versioning.

 - **tests/test_rag_connection.py**
   Validates the RAG read-only database connection and security constraints:
   - Tests successful connection with the `rag_user_readonly` role.